tonytvo/refactoring-snippets/README.md

       - [remove unused method isEmpty](./snippets/delete-unused-method-is-empty.gif)

 - 5 min reflect
-  - how would you define 'code smell'? write a definition on a sticky note and take it with you to put next to your screen
   - what's your favorite refactoring snippets that you use daily the most?
   - tell me 3 ways refactoring affect your productivity as a developer.
 For examples:
     - they help you to think at a higher level of abstraction